dealien/VR-Camera-Handbook/getting-started.md

 * If you want to film a complete 360 degree video, use the two cameras with the double camera mount.
 * If you are only going to film a 180 degree video, use the single camera mount.
-* The suction attachment is used to attach the camera to stationary flat wall or surface.
-* The handle mount is used for someone to hold and move the cameras while filming.
 * The control watch is used to synchronize starting and stopping a recording, and to make sure pictures are taken at exactly the same time.